bl94/BL-Capstone-1/README.md

 ![GSS logo](/images/gss.jpg)

-###  The graphs and correlation heatmap below represent data from a range of survey questions/answers.
+###  The graphs and correlation heatmap below represent the distrubution and correlations of data from a range of survey questions/answers.
 For a question like, "How often do you feel happy?" respondents could choose answers like, *"Almost never, Sometimes, A lot of the time, or Almost all the time,"* and those answers were converted to a number scale.

 <br>